Beauty Standards: What Are They and How Do They Influence Society?

 Media and Pop Culture

-The media plays a significant role in shaping and perpetuating beauty standards.
-Advertisements, movies, and social media platforms often highlight certain body types and facial features as the epitome of beauty.
+The media plays a significant role in shaping and perpetuating beauty standards. s, movies, and social media platforms often highlight certain body types and facial features as the epitome of beauty.
 This media influence can reinforce specific beauty ideals and pressure individuals to conform.

 Fashion Industry